LukeT2020/Stock-Predictor/README.md

 # Stock-Predictor
-A machine learning python project using scikit-learn, Random Forest Classifiers, and pandas
+A machine learning python project using scikit-learn, random forest classifiers, and pandas